chwasiq0569/chwasiq0569/README.md

-### Hi there, I'm Wasiq Abdullah Front-End Designer and Developer 👋
+### Hi there, I'm Wasiq Abdullah Front-End Designer & Developer (React-JS Dev) 👋

-- 🌱 I’m currently learning Node-JS 🤣
+- 🌱 I’m currently learning Node-JS
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to design and develop awesome Website Interfaces